about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 git commit -m "Adding a theme package"
 ```

-We won't go any further into theming or structuring the theme package.
+We won't go any further into theming or structuring the theme package at the moment.
 However if you add assets such as fonts or icons then we found it useful to add package sub-folders `fonts`, `icons`, `images` etc., and define a sass variable for each path for use in the theme's `.scss` files.

 ## Building and Bundling the App<a name="building_the_app"></a>